multiprocessio/dsq/README.md

 ### Array of objects nested within an object

-DataStation and `dsq` need to operate on an array of objects.
+DataStation and `dsq`'s SQL integration operates on an array of objects.
 If your array of objects happens to be at the top-level, you don't need to do anything.
 But if your array data is nested within an object you can add a "path" parameter to the table reference.

 For example if you have this data: